-Premises Liability And Slip/Fall Injuries
+Premises Liability Claims For Slip-And-Fall Injuries

 When someone is injured on the property of another, that person can pursue compensation from the property owner for failing to maintain a safe premises.
 This generally impacts the owners of businesses such as grocery stores, restaurants and other retail locations, but it can create liability for a wide range of property owners.
 Even if a property owner was unaware of the dangerous condition, he or she may be held responsible if he or she should have known about it through the course of normal upkeep.